 No-fault Medical Payments.

 Medical bills aren’t cheap.
 If someone gets hurt on your property, they’ll need to get the care they need.
 There could be a medical payments coverage included in your liability insurance, which allows the injured person’s medical bills to be paid without the ado of a lawsuit.

-If you’re responsible for accidentally causing property damage to another person, your home insurance can help you cover the costs of a lawsuit (if one happens) or repairing or replacing the property that was destroyed.
+If you’re responsible for accidentally causing property damage to another person, your home insurance can help you cover the costs of a lawsuit.
 So, if your kid accidentally smashes your neighbor’s priceless, rare vase, you could get some help from your home insurance.

 How much liability insurance is included in my home insurance?

 Many home insurance policies offer $100,000 of liability insurance, but you can increase those limits. ($100,000 is often the minimum amount you can get.)

 It’s important to check your limits of insurance to see how much liability coverage you have.
 If your current limit isn’t high enough, you can talk to your agent about raising it.
 You can also consider getting a personal umbrella insurance policy to really boost your liability coverage.
 (A personal umbrella policy sits on top of your existing liability coverage to provide additional coverage.)

 Can personal liability insurance cover me if my dog bites someone?